 There are two types of spousal maintenance, and you may need to pay alimony on a temporary or permanent basis:

 - Temporary spousal support: In this type of alimony the court typically orders short-term support, pending the finalization of the divorce or separation.
 Once the divorce or separation is finalized by support orders, the temporary spousal support will usually end.

 - Permanent spousal support: This type of alimony is typically ordered by the court as part of the final divorce or separation decree.
 Unlike temporary support, permanent spousal support does not have an expiration date and will continue until either spouse dies or remarries.

 How is Alimony calculated?

 In California, determining spousal maintenance (aka alimony) is impacted by many factors, including:

 - The marketable skills of each spouse

 - The extent to which the spouse seeking spousal support contributed to the education or training of the spouse

-- The ability of the spouse to pay spousal support, taking into account their earning capacity, income and assets.
+- The ability of the spouse to pay spousal maintenance, taking into account their earning capacity, income, and assets

 - The ability of the supporting spouse to work without interfering with the needs of the children.